 Perhaps it’s a bold claim, but I absolutely think there is something redeemable about every doughnut.
 Truly great ones are obviously satisfying on multiple levels, but even stale ones have a charm and can be perked up with a cup of tea or coffee.
 There’s a place for the average grocery store bakery offering.
 And those that may not meet our sweetness level of preference are still delicious, fried dough.
 There’s no losing.

-The following tour includes every seller of fresh doughnuts in Clark County.
+The following tour includes great places to get fresh doughnuts in Clark County.
 There aren’t as many as we might like, but there are enough to make sure you are never more than 20 minutes from someone who can sell you a flipping-fantastic doughnut.